 The answer to this question depends on the type of brow surgery performed.
-Some types of brow lifting surgery can reduce or eliminate wrinkles in forehead.
+Some types of brow lifting surgery can reduce or eliminate wrinkles in the forehead.
 It is important to discuss this goal with your surgeon.
 Forehead wrinkles can often be additionally treated with Botox, laser resurfacing, and chemical peels.
 It is best to consult with a qualified surgeon that can evaluate your needs and recommend an appropriate solution.

 When will I be able to see the results?

-Every patient heals at his or her own pace, but typically patients see noticeable improvement in their brows and eyelids two to four weeks after surgery.
+Every patient heals at his or her own pace, but typically patients see a noticeable improvement in their brows and eyelids two to four weeks after surgery.
 The final results of surgery can usually be seen two to three months after the operation.

 What are the risks of brow surgery?

 When performed by a qualified surgeon, brow surgery is safe and complications are rare.
 However, any surgery carries some degree of risk.
 Possible complications include infection, bleeding, adverse reaction to anesthesia, damage to the eye or nerves of the face, chronic dry eye, poor results, and recurrence of the drooping brow.

 Browlift vs. blepharoplasty: Which is best for sagging eyelids?

 Browlift and upper eyelid blepharoplasty are designed to accomplish different goals.
 Blepharoplasty focuses on correcting loose, sagging skin on the eyelids while a browlift raises a drooping brow to a more youthful position.
 By elevating the brow, a browlift can sometimes lift the eyelid skin, but in general, upper eyelid blepharoplasty may be the more appropriate treatment option for sagging eyelids.